This Day In Writing History

 On November 28th, 1944, the famous American writer and activist Rita Mae Brown was born.
 She was born in Hanover, Pennsylvania, but grew up in Florida.
 Her biological mother, an unwed 18-year-old girl, turned her over to an orphanage.

-When Rita was three months old, she was adopted by her new parents, Ralph and Julia Ellen Brown.
+At three months old, Rita was adopted by her new parents, Ralph and Julia Ellen Brown.
 An intellectually gifted child, she had learned to read when she was three years old.
 As a high school student, she excelled at both academics and sports.

 During Rita's teen years, she lost her adoptive father and began to experiment with sex, taking both male and female lovers.
 She considered herself a bisexual who preferred women, saying, "I don't believe in straight or gay.
 I really don't.
 I think we're all degrees of bisexual."